SeungKang/blaj/README.md

 `restoreState = 6`) Sets the save state keybind to the keyboard key `5` and the restore state keybind to the keyboard key `6`.

-## [Writer]
+## `[Writer]`

-The [Writer] section defines to write hexadecimal data in the target process.
-For example, to set player position to a specific location.
+The [Writer] section defines hex-encoded data to write to the target process (for example, to set player position to a specific location).
-This section is optional and can have multiple entries per configuration.
+This section is optional and can have multiple entries per configuration file.

 ### `<nickname>Pointer`